SentinelByte/handy_py_functions/README.md

 print(result)

 For detailed usage instructions and function documentation, please refer to the documentation.
-Contributing

-Contributions are welcome!
-If you have ideas for new features or improvements, please open an issue or submit a pull request.
-Make sure to follow our contribution guidelines.

 # License
-This project is licensed under the GNU General Public License v3.0 , which means you are free to use, modify, and distribute the code for personal or commercial purposes.
-See the LICENSE file for more details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0), a strong copyleft license.
+Usage is subject to conditions including the provision of complete source code for licensed works and modifications.
+Larger works incorporating a licensed work must also adhere to the same license.
+Preservation of copyright and license notices is mandatory.
+Additionally, contributors offer an express grant of patent rights.
+For detailed terms, please consult the LICENSE file.

 Reference - https://choosealicense.com/licenses/gpl-3.0/

 # Acknowledge
-Feel free to customize and expand upon this template to better suit the specifics of your project!
 Owner: DanCohVax

 Warm regards